xformerfhs/VBAUtilities/README.md

 ### MessageManager

 When calling Windows API functions one gets a return code.
-In order to find out what it means and present that return code as a text to the user this Class translates the return code to a string.
+In order to find out what it means and present that return code as a text to the user this class translates the return code to a string.
 It just asks Windows what the meaning of the return code ist.
 BTW, it also has a method to handle message templates with positional parameter substitution.

 ## ExcelUtilities